dovecot/documentation/source/developer_manual/design/mailbox_saving.rst

 If you want to preserve them, the easiest way is to call ``mailbox_save_copy_flags()``.

-Some metadata fields are mainly useful when you're replicating or restoring an existing mailbox and want to preserve metadata:
+Some metadata fields are mainly useful when you're restoring an existing mailbox and want to preserve metadata:

 ``mailbox_save_set_min_modseq()``